Nothing is Solid. Space is not Empty. Everything is Connected

 There are actually two different types of time.

-1) Ultimate Time: If you removed all matter and energy (all particles) from the universe and were left with only an observer (for instance Einstein) and his pocket watch... would time still exist?
+1) Ultimate Time: If you removed all matter and energy (all threads) from the universe and were left with only an observer (for instance Einstein) and his pocket watch... would time still exist?

 Yes... that is ultimate time in a null universe.
 This would be unchangeable constant flow.

-The particle network tension is the universal cosmic speedometer.
+The thread network tension is the universal cosmic speedometer.